 Participant Signature Printed Name Date

-☐ under __________
+☐ Participant was given the option to sign this form and elected not to, as allowed under 45 CFR 67.117(c)(i). __________

 Consenter Initials

 INSTRUCTIONS: Include this signature block when a waiver of documentation of informed consent is granted under 45 CFR 67.117(c)(i) The only record linking the subject and the research would be the signed informed consent form, and the principal risk would be potential harm resulting from a breach in confidentiality, and each subject or LAR will be asked whether the subject wants documentation linking them to the research.